-Making a singleton application, i.e. preventing users from opening multiple instances of your app, is a common requirement which can be easily implemented using a Mutex.
+Making a singleton application, i.e., preventing users from opening multiple instances of your app, can be easily implemented using a Mutex.

 A Mutex is similar to a C# lock, except it can work across multiple processes, i.e. it is a computer-wide lock.
 Its name comes from the fact that it is useful in coordinating mutually exclusive access to a shared resource.

 Let’s take a simple Console application as an example:

 Using a Mutex, we can change the above code to allow only a single instance to print

 Hello World! and the subsequent instances to exit immediately:

 initiallyOwned parameter, because we want to create the mutex in a signaled/ownerless state.
 The

 WaitOne call later will try to put the mutex in a non-signaled/owned state.